 ECON 801.
 Macroeconomic Analysis (3).

-An in-depth examination of contemporary macroeconomic theories.
+In-depth examination of contemporary macroeconomic theories.
 Includes economic growth, short run classical and Keynesian theories of fluctuations, real business cycle theory, inflation, monetary policy, and new classical and new Keynesian theories.
-Prerequisite: calculus and ECON 301.
+Prerequisites: calculus and ECON 301.

 ECON 803.
 Analysis of Business Conditions and Forecasting (3).